Winter Protection for Roses

 promote the strongest canes, and to cut out some of the thinner ones.

-If your cold temperatures can go from zero to 10 degrees farenheit, it is
+If your cold temperatures can go from zero to 10 degrees Fahrenheit, it is

 important to mound soil around the root of your plant.
 Mound garden soil